sxy-sun/sxy-sun.github.io/_posts/2023-02-16-dynamics-and-numerical-integration.md

 math: true
 ---

-> This post is my notes from the class I am taking "ROB 511 Advanced Robot Operating System" offered by Prof. Chad Jenkins at University of Michigan.
-This will be archived under category `Robotics`->`Control`.

 ## Terminology
 Most engineering fields make use of the concepts of [classical mechanics](https://en.wikipedia.org/wiki/Classical_mechanics) very frequently, and it is often referred to as *Newtonian mechanics*.
 In this post, we are going to discuss topics based on the **Rigid body mechanics**.
 - In rigid body mechanics we presume that all objects are perfectly rigid.
 A [rigid body](https://en.wikipedia.org/wiki/Rigid_body) is an idealization of a body that does not deform or change shape.